Alex-CodeLab/passwordmanager/README.md

           -g, --generate          Generate and store new password.
           -d, --dump-masterkey    Show masterkey.
-          -p, --print             Display passfword, do not copy to clipboard -h, --help              Show this screen.
+          -p, --print             Display password, do not copy to clipboard -h, --help              Show this screen.
           -v, --version           Show version.